django-girls-switzerland/static-website-tutorial-english/static-website/preparation.md

 Checking connectivity... done.
 $ cd username.github.io
 ```

+Please note that newer versions of git don't display the *Checking connectivity* line.
+In general, it's OK that the actual messages printed by the tools are a little bit different than what's shown in the tutorial.

 In the `djangogirls` folder you should now see a folder with the name `username.github.io`.
 Again, don't close the terminal window, you will need it again and again to work with git and to push you changes to Github.